 Even if sleep duration is good, sleep quality can be quite poor.
 Sleep interruptions can fragment sleep.
-When a person goes back to sleep after an interruption, it can take one hour to reach the restful part of the sleep cycle.
+When a person goes back to sleep after an interruption, it can take up to one hour to reach the restful part of the sleep cycle.
 Another interruption before reaching deep sleep will cause yet another delay in the cycle.
 People who wake up many times during the night can have some nights with zero hours of deep, restful sleep.
 Poor sleep quantity and/or quality can cause excessive daytime drowsiness (falling asleep while reading, or even driving), chronic fatigue, headaches, mood issues, irritability, poor memory, and cognitive dysfunction.

 When discussing sleep interruptions, many patients will claim that they have to get up to use the bathroom, which is common, particularly for elderly patients.
-In reality, the bladder is rarely waking up a majority of these patients, and they instead are experiencing a spontaneous arousal.
-After they wake up, they realize, “Ohh, there is some urine in my bladder…that must be the reason I woke up.”
+In reality, the bladder is rarely waking up a majority of these patients, and instead they are experiencing a spontaneous arousal.
+After they wake up, they realize, “Ohh, there is some urine in my bladder… that must be the reason I woke up.”
 When there is disbelief, I suggest that the patient reduce fluid intake, and yet they still wake up with the same number of interruptions.

 Raining cats and dogs

 I fondly recall one patient who came to see me due to worsening headaches.
 She told me about how miserable she was from not only her daily headaches, but also from her constant fatigue and worsening memory.
 While we were talking, I could not help but notice the fur all over her black fleece and black pants.
 After making this observation, I asked, “Do you have a dog?” and she said, “Yes, I have two dogs and three cats.”
 I then asked, “Where do your pets sleep?”
 She replied, “On my bed with me and my husband.”
-Given the PETential for sleep interruptions, I recommended that she stop sharing the bed with her pets, and keep them two closed doors away from the bedroom.
+Given the pet-ential for sleep interruptions, I recommended that she stop sharing the bed with her pets, and keep them two closed doors away from the bedroom.
 Keeping them just outside the bedroom door would surely lead to clawing on the door and other noises that would interrupt her sleep.
 After following just this simple advice, she experienced a significant improvement of her headaches, fatigue, and memory.
 I, on the other hand, experienced a significant improvement of the amount of animal fur on the furniture and floor of my office.